stolostron/thanos-metrics-analyzer/doc/details.md

 - Currently, the number of days used in analysis defaults to 10 days.
 - It can be adjusted in [recommend.sh](../recommend.sh)

+## Recommender type
+- It is possible to produce the recommendation at namespace or workload level, default value is `namespace`